-Now, you're ready to use your new card!
-Be a responsible credit card owner.
+Now you're ready to use your new card and be a responsible credit card owner!
 Here are some reminders for first-time credit card users:

 - Pay it off in full every month.
 This will keep you from paying finance charges and late payment fees.

-- Don't spend beyond your means.
-Especially if you’re given a six-digit credit limit, never make the mistake of maxing out your first credit card.
+- Don't spend beyond your means, especially if you have a six-digit credit limit.
+Don’t max out your first credit card.
 It'll be harder to pay your monthly balances that way.